-The 5th Annual Arkansas Run for the Fallen will be held March 18-20, 2016.
+The 6th Annual Arkansas Run for the Fallen will be held March 24-26, 2017.
 In an apolitical reflection of remembrance, a team of runners will embark on a 146 mile run to honor every Arkansas service member who has died while serving since September 11, 2001.
 The run will begin in Ozark, Arkansas and will end 146 miles later on the steps of the state Capitol.
 Each mile of the run is dedicated to an Arkansas Hero.
 The run team stops at each marker where they present an American Flag and a biographical card in honor of a fallen service member who has died while serving since 9/11/2001 in an effort to create a 146 mile memorial trail through Arkansas.
-Media coverage of the 2015 event can be found here.
+The public is invited to join our core run team as they complete the journey.
+Signup for the Final 5K will begin December 1, 2016.
+Media coverage of past events can be found here.

 The Arkansas Fallen Heroes Traveling Memorial was founded in October 2005 by Gold Star dad, Rob Hopper, of Wynne, Arkansas.
 Rob's youngest son, Marine LCPL Brian Chase Hopper, was killed on January 26, 2005.
 Brian's unit was flying in Western Iraq to guard the first inaugural election, when the helicopter he was in crashed, killing all 31 men inside.
 The memorial consists of a 3' x 5' flag and placard with a short biography for each Arkansas service member who has died while serving since September 11, 2001.
 People are able to walk among the flags and read the biographies of the heroes that are honored.
 We are very proud that Mr. Hopper chose to give the traveling memorial to Arkansas Run for the Fallen so that we can continue the tradition that he started by displaying the traveling memorial in communities around the state throughout the year.
 For more information on the Arkansas Fallen Heroes Memorial, visit our website by clicking here

-The mission of Arkansas Run for the Fallen is to raise awareness for the native Arkansans who fought and died supporting the Global War on Terrorism (GWOT).
+The mission of Arkansas Run for the Fallen is to raise awareness for the native Arkansas military service members who have died while serving on active duty since September 11, 2001.
 The purpose is also to provide support, hope and healing to families grieving the death of a loved one in military service regardless of relationship or circumstance of death.